etzinis/sudo_rm_rf/README.md

 # Sudo rm -rf: Efficient Networks for Universal Sound Source Separation

-TLDR; I think the main contribution of this paper is not to only talk about a new neural network architecture that works for audio source separation.
-I think of this paper as a way to express what actually is __"model complexity"__?
-In this paper we follow a more holistic approach on considering various aspects which are cumbersome for training or running neural models.
-Mainly, we care about:
+TLDR; The main contribution of this paper is to jointly consider audio separation performance in multiple tasks, in addition to computational complexity and memory requirements.
+We develop a family of models that take into account the following elements:

-1. The number of floating point operations (FLOPs)
+1. The number of floating points operations per fixed unit of input time.
-2. Actual memory requirements on the device (in bytes)
+2. Memory requirements that also include intermediate variables on the GPU.
-3. Time for completing a single forward or backward pass
+3. Execution time for completing a forward and/or a backward pass.
-4. Number of parameters
+4. The number of parameters for the deployed model.

 Moreover, we also propose a convolutional architecture which is capable of capturing long-term temporal audio structure by using successive downsampling and resampling operations which can be efficiently implemented.
 Our experiments on both speech and environmental sound separation datasets show that SuDoRM-RF performs comparably and even surpasses various state-of-the-art approaches with significantly higher computational resource requirements